romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 *Version updated on 16/09/24*

-> NOTE: Figure size, figure numbers, citations/references, etc. are still to be adjusted.
+> NOTE: Figure size, figure numbers, citations/references and other bits are still to be adjusted.

 ## 1. Introduction